lodenrogue/hith/README.md

 18
 ```

-Functions run in their own lexical environment: parameters are local to the call, while outer variables and functions remain reachable.
-Defining a function inside another function creates a closure — the inner function can see the outer function's variables, but the inner function itself only exists for the duration of that call and isn't visible globally:
+Functions run in their own lexical environment: parameters are local
+to the call, while outer variables and functions remain
+reachable.
+Defining a function inside another function creates a
+closure.
+The inner function can see the outer function's variables,
+but the inner function itself only exists for the duration of that
+call and isn't visible globally:

 ```lisp
 (defun outer-func (x)